 3.4 SUBCONTRACTORS

 3.4.1 Each Bidder shall list in the Bid Form all first-tier Subcontractors that will perform work, labor or render such services as defined in Article 9 of the Bid Form.
 The Bid Form contains spaces for the following information when listing Subcontractors: (1) portion of the Work; (2) Amount of Subcontract, (3) name of Business (Subcontractor); (4) city of Subcontractor's business location; (5) California contractor license number; (6) Department of Industrial Relations (DIR) Registration Number and; (7) type of Business Entity.
 An inadvertent error in listing the California contractor license number shall not be grounds for filing a bid protest or grounds for considering the bid nonresponsive if the corrected contractor’s license number is submitted in writing by, and actually received from, the Bidder within 24 hours after the bid opening and provided the corrected contractor’s license number corresponds to the submitted name and location for that subcontractor.
-The failure to list, on the Bid Form, any one of the items set forth above or using a non-Qualified Mechanical, Electrical or Plumbing subcontractor (if using) will result in the University treating the Bid as if no Subcontractor was listed for that portion of the Work and Bidder will thereby represent to University that Bidder agrees that it is fully Qualified to perform that portion of the Work and shall perform that portion of the Work.
-A Mechanical, Electrical or Plumbing subcontractor (if using) may be Qualified through the University’s standard system before award to the Bidder.
+The failure to list, on the Bid Form, any one of the items set forth above or using a non-Qualified Mechanical, Electrical, or Plumbing subcontractor (if using) will result in the University treating the Bid as if no Subcontractor was listed for that portion of the Work and Bidder will thereby represent to University that Bidder agrees that it is fully Qualified to perform that portion of the Work and shall perform that portion of the Work.
+A Mechanical, Electrical, or Plumbing subcontractor (if using) may be Qualified through the University’s standard system before award to the Bidder.

 3.4.2 Subcontractors listed in the Bid Form shall only be substituted after the Bid Deadline with the written consent of University and in accordance with the State of California “Subletting and Subcontracting Fair Practices Act.”